 What you can expect from our office…

-We will always communicate with you as well as we can on such matters as your pet’s health condition, wellness recommendations (nutrition, etc.), financial questions, or any other items that impact your experience.
+We will always communicate with you as well as we can.
+We are happy to answer questions on your pet’s health condition, wellness recommendations (nutrition, etc.), financial questions, or any other issues that impact your experience.

 Quality Care / Thoroughness